sergeyteleshev/git-workspace-helper/README.md

+## How to use it

+- Open command palette (CMD/ctrl + shift + P)
+- Type "wttm"
+- See the available commands
+- Execute the one you need

 ## Features

 - Time Travel To Commit - switches repository to the specific commit + switches other repositories to the closest by the date commits.